Flone-dnb/low-end-engine/docs/Manual.md

 };
 ```

-In order to save player's data we need to derive this class from `Serializable` and add a few functions:
+In order to reflect this type we need to derive this class from `Serializable` and add a few functions:

 ```Cpp
 // PlayerSaveData.h